New Campus Opening Fall 2020

-Construction of the future home of Fort Collins Montessori School (FCMS) is underway!
+Construction of the future home of Fort Collins Montessori School (FCMS) is in progress!
 Located at 1109 West Harmony Road in southwest Fort Collins, this property will be the future home of a permanent, unified FCMS campus.

 With the opening of a new and larger campus, FCMS is able to offer more seats for enrollment for a limited time.
 Now is the time to apply for a slot for your child for the 2020-2021 school year.
-Open enrollment for school of choice in the Poudre School District is January 7 – February 3, 2020.
-Applications must be mailed to FCMS and post marked no later than February 3.
-For full enrollment policy and information use the links below:
+For our enrollment policy and more information, use the links below:

 Since its founding in 2014, FCMS has leased space for its seven classrooms, 141 students and 21 staff from two church properties in Fort Collins.
 Upon completion of Phase I of construction, the FCMS Harmony Campus will accommodate three additional classrooms and 200 students.
 Phase II is expected to begin within 5 years to accommodate an additional 112 students.

 In April 2019, the Poudre School District renewed the FCMS charter, which allowed us to build and expand upon the FCMS offering to the Fort Collins community through this permanent location.
 We are excited about what our new, prime location has to offer—designed specifically for our Montessori program and connecting our school with neighboring Front Range Community College campus and the Poudre District Harmony Library.
 Daniel Rinehart—FCMS Board Member